 Make this slaw and trust me, you will have it on repeat!
 Let’s get into the main ingredients you’ll need to make this summer slaw.

 Here are some of the key ingredients included in this yummy Paleo Summer Slaw:

 - head of red cabbage

 - apple cider vinegar

 All of these ingredients, plus a few others, meld together to make this a perfect summer side dish.
 I love it when a recipe both looks and tastes great, and this summer slaw checks both boxes.

 Health Benefits of This Paleo Summer Slaw

 In Chinese medicine, red cabbage is considered a “cooling food.”
 These types of foods help clear excess heat from the body, which is what we want in summer.
-They are loaded with vitamin C and contain phytochemicals, sulforaphane and indoles.
+It’s also recognized in Western medicine as a health food.
+Its loaded with vitamin C and contains phytochemicals, sulforaphane and indoles.
 These plant nutrients protect the cells from damage and reduce inflammation, and have been shown to decrease the risk of chronic illness.
 The phytochemicals provide antioxidants, and eating this cabbage aids your body in a gentle detox process.

 When buying cabbage, you want to choose a head that feels heavy for its size.
 The leaves should be tightly wrapped.
 (Loose, limp leaves indicate an older cabbage.)
 You can store your cabbage in the refrigerator for up to 2 weeks after purchasing.